Adding life to years

 Government of New Zealand New Zealand

-New Zealand’s involvement with the Age friendly Cities and Communities movement began with Tauranga City Council’s launch of its Age friendly City Strategy in 2012.
-In 2018 Hamilton became the first New Zealand city and 600th member of the Global Network – since then Kapiti, New Plymouth, Gore, Nelson, Tamaki Makaurau/Auckland, Napier and the Wairarapa have joined the Global Network.
+New Zealand’s involvement with the Age-friendly Cities and Communities movement began with Tauranga City Council’s launch of its Age friendly City Strategy in 2012.
+In 2018, Hamilton became the first New Zealand city and 600th member of the Global Network – since then Tāmaki Makaurau / Auckland, Gore District, Ahuriri / Napier, Nelson, New Plymouth, Palmerston North, and the Wairarapa Region have joined the Global Network.
 Several more communities have indicated their intention to join.

-The Office has established relationships with academics working on age friendly related research both in New Zealand and overseas and has contracted research to be undertaken where there is an identified gap.
+The Office has established relationships with academics working on age-friendly related research both in New Zealand and overseas and has contracted research to be undertaken where there is an identified gap.

-The Office has led pilots of age friendly related projects that relate to the priorities in the Better Later Life Action Plan to progress learning on options and best practice in the areas of employment, housing, elder abuse and digital inclusion.
-See more about our work Office for Seniors | Te Tari Kaumātua.
+The Office has led pilot projects that relate to the priorities in the Better Later Life Action Plan to progress learning on options and best practice in the areas of employment, housing, elder abuse, and digital inclusion.
+See more about our work on our website Office for Seniors | Te Tari Kaumātua.

 Read about our progress in our annual update reports: